Oakmont Trail

 Why are you even suggesting changing Old Bellerose Dr. We back on to it and use it daily.
 It is perfect the way it is!!!
 Our fave spot in St. Albert.
 Keep some things natural, enough room for everyone the way it is.
 Humans walking/jogging/biking/walking dogs, moose and coyotes and all the wildlife.

-AmyRae asked over 2 years ago
+AmyRae asked almost 3 years ago

 Thank you for your comments and for sharing how you use and enjoy the Old Bellerose alignment as it is now.
 We have identified some potential benefits to changing the gravel road to a more standard 3m asphalt trail, including a smoother surface for those with mobility challenges, the ability to clear the trail in winter and opportunities to add more naturalized plantings along the alignment and create more tree canopy.
 There are also certainly benefits to leaving the area as is and we thank you for your feedback as we consider the best course of action for this segment.